realKarthikNair/Learning-C-Lang-sem-1/Learning_C/G. Go to Statements/What_is_go_to_statements.md

 ```
 Here, the label is the position where the control is to be transferred.

-However, using goto is avoided these days since it makes the program less readable and complicated.
+However, using goto is avoided since it makes the program less readable and complicated.
 That being said, goto can be useful sometimes.
 For example: to break from nested loops.

 ### Example